• Skip to primary navigation

 Statement

-Investigating and exposing truth in current and historic events, I examine the transmission and dissemination of information and the ways in which we are distracted from important issues.
+Through paint and collage, I investigate and expose truth in current and historical events.
+I examine the transmission and dissemination of information and the ways in which we are distracted from important issues.
 We are subject to the constant and sophisticated manipulation of reality and the exclusion of significant topics by the news media.
 Using their power and influence, these agencies control whose voices are heard and the ways our stories are framed.

 I work intently, building layer upon layer of images, text, visual information, found objects and acrylic paint.
 Carefully selected images compose my work along with metal, wire, bits of plastic, mesh, tags, product packaging and other castoff items from my collection of found materials.